MachineMC/Machine/STYLE_GUIDE.md

   private int myVariable;
   ```

-- When creating getters and setters, getter method should always be declared before the setter method; when using Lombok `@Getter` and `@Setter` annotations for fields, it is recommended to place both annotations on the same line.
+- When creating getters and setters, getter method should always be declared before the setter method.